Homological shifts of powers a complementary edge ideal: Homological shift algebra

 The first author is supported by the National Natural Science Foundation of China (No. 11971338).
 The third author is supported by the Natural Science Foundation of Jiangsu Province (No. BK20221353) and the National Natural Science Foundation of China (No. 12471246).

-The data used to support the findings of this study are included within the article.
+The authors wish to express their gratitude to the computer algebra system \cite{F2}, which provided a wealth of examples that facilitated the development of our research ideas and the verification of our results.